pymargot/margot/README.md

     spy = MyEquity(symbol='SPY)

 ## Ensembles
+Usually you want to look at more than one symbol in a systematic trade.
+That's where ensembles come in and really demonstrate the value of margot.data.

     class MyEnsemble(Ensemble):
         spy = Equity(symbol='SPY')
         iwm = Equity(symbol='IWM')
-        spy_iwm_ratio = Ratio(numerator=spy.adjusted_close, denominator=iwm.adjusted_close, label='spy_iwm_ratio')
+        spy_iwm_ratio = Ratio(numerator=spy.adjusted_close,
+                              denominator=iwm.adjusted_close,
+                              label='spy_iwm_ratio')

     my_df = MyEnsemble().to_pandas()

 # Margot backtest

-The second major component, margot.backtest isn't yet included in these releases.
+margot.backtest isn't yet included in these releases.

 Margot backtest provides a base class to inherit where you define your trading algorithm, and an implementation of a walk-forward backetesting algorithm that produced backtests of your algorithm using margot.data.

-Results of the backtest can be analysed with pyfolio.
+Results from margot backtest can be analysed with pyfolio.

-# Margot live

-Margot live allows you to trade live using the exact same algorithm you backtested using margot.backtest.

 ## Status
 This is still an early stage software project, and should not be used for live trading.

 ## Getting Started

     pip install margot

 ## Documentation

-in progress - for examples see the [notebooks](https://github.com/atkinson/margot/blob/master/notebooks/margot.ipynb).
+in progress - for examples see the [notebook](https://github.com/atkinson/margot/blob/master/notebooks/margot.ipynb).

 ## Contributing

-Feel free to make a pull request; but please feel even free-er to chat about your idea first via issues.
+Feel free to make a pull request or chat about your idea first using [issues](https://github.com/atkinson/margot/issues).

-The general idea is to **keep things simple**.
-This is intended to be long-running operational software; it must be easy to maintain, and easy to understand.

 Dependencies are kept to a minimum.
-Generally if there's a way to do something in the standard library (or numpy / Pandas), let's do it that way rather than seeking the convenience of another library.
+Generally if there's a way to do something in the standard library (or numpy / Pandas), let's do it that way rather than add another library.

-## Resources

-If you come across this, I suggest you checkout http://robotwealth.com.
-Kris and James taught me everything I know about trading.
-They're like 5th Dan blackbelts at quantitative finance.
-You should try one of their bootcamps.

 ## License
-This version of this software may only be used under the terms set out in [the License](License.txt).
+Margot is lecensed for use under Apache 2.0.
+For details see [the License](License.txt).